Outdoor Exhibits and Installations

 MVM teachers asked Island students to distill their thoughts, experiences, and observations about race into just six words to create a Vineyard version of seasonal resident Michele Norris’ Race Card Project.
 We will display the students’ words in the Morgan Learning Center’s windows, adding to the project throughout the summer.

-MVM educators have created a new scavenger hunt designed entirely for the outdoor campus.
-Find it online here or pick it up when you check-in in the Bodman Courtyard.
+MVM educators have created a new scavenger hunt designed entirely for outdoor exploration on the campus.
+Find it online or pick it up inside at the welcome desk.

 Explore Your Surroundings

 The Museum stands on what has, for thousands of years, been Wampanoag land.
 Archaeological evidence shows that generations of Wampanoag maintained home sites or seasonal camps atop the bluffs, gathering fish and shellfish from the Lagoon, water from nearby springs, and animals from the surrounding forests.
-English settlers began colonizing the area in the mid-1660s, buying up or squatting on the land, and soon forced the Wampanoag out.
-Learn more about the history of the site from a new outdoor campus map that can also be accessed online here.
+English settlers began colonizing the area in the mid-1660s, and soon forced the Wampanoag out.
+Learn more about the history of the site from a new outdoor map.